Zhengqbbb/cz-git/docs/index.md

 czFeatures:
   - title: Friendly First
-    details: Friendly command line tool, Supports search and selection on the command line, reducing spelling errors.To be a lazyman.
+    details: Friendly command line tool, Supports search and selection on the command line, reducing spelling errors.To be a lazy man.
   - title: Highly Customizable
     details: Enjoy the customization process to make the tool more in line with your or team habits.
   - title: Engineering Support